labjack/labjack_kipling/ljm-ffi/README.md

 Unlike the [LabJack-nodejs]() library, this library exposes the LJM library calls without modifying any of their functionality.
 Eventually the LabJack-nodejs library will use this library as its .dll/.dynlib file interface.

 As per LabJack's LJM library, this wrapper only supports the [T7](http://labjack.com/products/t7), [T7-Pro](http://labjack.com/products/t7), [Digit-TL](http://labjack.com/products/digit), and [Digit-TLH](http://labjack.com/products/digit) LabJack devices.
-(Which are low cost, high-quality, multifunction USB / Ethernet / 802.11b/g Wifi DAQ devices.)
 Devices using the UD library (Windows only) aka U3, U6, and UE9 are not supported.
 Additionally, the U12 is not supported.

 ## Installing the LJM Library
 This library can be downloaded and installed for free on LabJack's website on the [LJM Library Installers](https://labjack.com/support/software/installers/ljm) page.